-Inflation erodes your purchasing power and retirees on fixed incomes suffer when their nest egg buys less each passing year.
+Inflation erodes your purchasing power, and retirees on fixed incomes suffer when their nest eggs buys less each passing year.
 This is why financial advisers caution even retirees to keep some percentage of their assets in the stock market as a hedge against inflation.

 The more cash or cash equivalents you hold, the worse inflation will punish you.
 A $100 under the mattress will only buy $96 worth of goods after a year of 4 percent inflation.
 Look for inflation-indexed products like the Treasury I Bonds and other products that offer a hedge against rising rates.